-178. Beginning in 2009, SJHSRI also administered a defined contribution plan and to control their investments.
+178. Beginning in 2009, SJHSRI also administered a defined contribution plan (a "403(b) Savings Plan"), which gave employees the right to make pre-tax contributions and to control their investments.
 With that plan SJHSRI provided a handout which answered the question "is there ever a time when benefits can be lost or denied" by stating: